-The accompanying consolidated financial statements reflect the results of operations and cash flows for the years ended December 31, 2008, 2007 and 2006.
+The accompanying consolidated financial statements reflect the results of operations and cash flows for the years ended December 31, 2008, 2007 and 2006, which have been restated as described in note "3.
+Restatement of Previously-Issued Financial Statements."
 Certain amounts reported in the previous years have been reclassified to conform to the 2008 presentation.
 The consolidated financial statements include the accounts of Huron Consulting Group Inc. and its 100% owned subsidiaries.
 All material intercompany balances and transactions have been eliminated in consolidation.